Tropical nations at the Winter Olympics: Winter Paralympic Games

-As of 2022, only three tropical nations have been represented at the Winter Paralympic Games.
-Tofiri Kibuuka of Uganda competed in cross-country skiing at the inaugural edition of the Winter Paralympics in 1976 and again at the 1980 Games.
-After Kibuuka obtained Norwegian nationality, he began to compete for Norway at the Paralympics starting in 1984, winning several medals in athletics at the Summer Paralympics.
+As of 2026, only five tropical nations have been represented at the Winter Paralympic Games.
+Tofiri Kibuuka of Uganda competed in para cross-country skiing at the inaugural 1976 edition of the Winter Paralympics and again at the 1980 Games.
+After Kibuuka obtained Norwegian nationality, he began to compete for Nordic nation starting in 1984, winning several medals in para athletics at the Summer Paralympics.
 Brazil sent two athletes as part of its debut at the 2014 Winter Paralympics.
-Puerto Rico sent one athlete as part of its debut at the 2022 Winter Paralympics.
+Puerto Rico sent one athlete as part of its debut at the 2022 edition.
+El Salvador and Haiti made their debut at the 2026 Winter Paralympics with one athlete each.

+At the 2026 edition hosted in Milan and Cortina d'Ampezzo, Brazil earned the first medal for a tropical nation at the Winter Paralympics history – para cross-country skier Cristian Ribera won a silver medal in the Men's sprint - sitting.